Samsung Galaxy S25: Display

 The Galaxy S25 series features a Dynamic LTPO AMOLED 2X display across all models with HDR10+ support and a 120 Hz refresh rate, reaching up to 2600 nits.
-Each device also includes an ultrasonic in-screen fingerprint sensor.
+Each device also includes an ultrasonic in-screen fingerprint sensor, except for the S25 FE, which uses an optical in-screen fingerprint sensor.
 The S25 Ultra uses Corning Gorilla Armor 2, the S25 Edge uses Corning Gorilla Glass Ceramic 2 on the front, and the S25 and S25+ use Gorilla Glass Victus 2.

 According to Corning, the Gorilla Armor 2 on the S25 Ultra offers enhanced durability, with over four times greater scratch resistance than conventional lithium-aluminosilicate cover glass and features anti-reflective properties to reduce surface glare.
 Laboratory tests further reported that it can withstand drops of up to 2.2 metres onto a surface simulating concrete, while comparable glass-ceramic materials reportedly failed from 1 metre.

 ProScaler

-ProScaler is an AI-based upscaling technology imbedded in the Galaxy S25+, S25 Edge, and S25 Ultra models.
-Leveraging Samsung's ProVisual Engine, ProScaler is designed to enhance lower-resolution content by upscaling them to higher resolutions, improving how such content appears on high-resolution displays.
-The ProScaler feature, is optimized for QHD+ resolution (3120×1440 pixels), which provides higher pixel density compared to FHD+.
-QHD+ allows ProScaler’s AI-based upscaling to produce consistent visuals.
+ProScaler is an AI-based upscaling technology embedded in the Galaxy S25+, S25 Edge, and S25 Ultra models.
+Leveraging Samsung's ProVisual Engine, ProScaler is designed to enhance lower-resolution content by upscaling it to higher resolutions, improving how it appears on high-resolution displays.
+The ProScaler feature is optimized for QHD+ resolution (3120×1440 pixels), which provides a higher pixel density than FHD+.
+QHD+ allows ProScaler's AI-based upscaling to produce consistent visuals.